7thsense/seventhsense/app/_posts/2016-01-19-show-up-and-add-value.md

 description: I&apos;ve often heard that sales people are the easiest people to sell to.
 I never thought I fell into this camp until a recent experience reminded me of how important the buyer&apos;s journey is.
 ---

 I&apos;ve often heard that sales people are the easiest people to sell to.
 I never thought I fell into this camp until a recent experience reminded me of how important the buyer&apos;s journey is.
 In this case, I was the eager buyer.
-And by the end of my journey, I was reminded of a profane, yet still memorable axiom taught to me by one of my best mentors on how a seller should treat a buyer:   &quot;Show Up, Dont&apos;t be a D*ck and Add Value&quot;.
+And by the end of my journey, I was reminded of a profane, yet still memorable axiom taught to me by one of my best mentors on how a seller should treat a buyer:   &quot;Show Up, Don&apos;t be a D*ck and Add Value&quot;.

 <strong>&quot;Show Up&quot;</strong>